nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Deleting a person: `delete`

 **What it does:**<br>
-Deletes the specified person from PayMeLah.<br>
+This command deletes the specified person from PayMeLah.

+**When to use:**<br>
-You can use this to remove people you no longer need to track debts for from PayMeLah.
+When you no longer need to track debts for a particular person, you can use this command to remove them from PayMeLah.

 **Format:**<br>
 `delete <index>`

 **Additional information:**<br>
 * Deletes the person at the specified `<index>`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the person index shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …

 **Examples:**<br>
 * `list` followed by `delete 2` deletes the 2nd person in the address book.